Kshitijkumar15/Musical/README.md

 # Music App

 ## Description

-The MusicPlayer app is a sleek and user-friendly music player that grants you access to your device's internal storage, enabling you to effortlessly explore and enjoy your favorite songs.
+The MusicPlayer app is a sleek and user-friendly music player that grants you access to your device's internal storage, enabling you to effortlessly explore and enjoy your favourite songs.
 With a comprehensive list of features, including play, pause, skip to the next track, and more, the MusicPlayer app transforms your device into a versatile music playback tool.

 ## Features